spell-music/csound-expression/tutorial/chapters/appendix/CsoundInstro.markdown

 ares buthp asig, kfreq [, iskip]
 ~~~

-It's a butterworth high pass filter as it defined in the Csound.
+It's a Butterworth high pass filter as it defined in the Csound.
 a-sig - means sig at audio rate. k-freq means freq at control rate
 (for historical reasons it is k not c). iskip means skip at i-rate.
 i-rate means init time rate.
 It is when an instruments instance